donaldsharp/track_mainstream_frr/README.md

 ### Multi-Build Analysis

-Run `analyze_ci.py` with a build number and optional time period:
+Run `analyze_ci.py` with a build number and optional time period.
+The script will analyze builds from N days **before the specified build's completion time**, making it useful for historical analysis.

 ```bash
 ./analyze_ci.py <build_number> [days]